jolyssa/edu-resources/edu/README.md

 ### 3. Start the JSON Server (API)

-For development purposes, run the mock API with the following:
+For development purposes, run the API with the following:

-`npm run server`
+`node server.js --watch`

-The mock API should now be available at `http://localhost:8000`.
+The mock API should now be available at `http://localhost:5000/api/resources`.

 ### 4. Run the application

-Start the application locally:
+In another terminal window, start the application locally:

 `npm run dev`